yeoedward/yeoedward.github.io/about.md

 permalink: /about/
 ---

-I'm a senior studying Computer Science and Statistics at [Carnegie Mellon University][cmu].
+I studied Computer Science and Statistics at
+[Carnegie Mellon University][cmu].
 I will be working at [Two Sigma][twosigma] as a Software Engineer starting August 2016.
 I interned at Facebook and Google the past two summers.